-After eight feature-length directing credits and more than 20 years atop the Hollywood hierarchy, director Quentin Tarantino has earned a reputation that makes any project he’s working on a big deal.
-The famed auteur’s next film, Once Upon a Time in Hollywood, just received its second trailer, which introduces Charles Manson and plays up the Manson Family murders of 1969 as its backdrop, and now we have the film’s first official trailer.
+After eight feature-length directing credits and more than 20 years atop the Hollywood hierarchy, Quentin Tarantino movies have earned a reputation that makes any project he’s working on a big deal.
+The famed auteur’s next film, Once Upon a Time in Hollywood, just received its second trailer, which introduces Charles Manson and plays up the Manson Family murders that serve as the film’s backdrop.

 Here’s everything we know about the film so far.